 Here's what that formula looks like in action:

-To make things easy, we created a simple Excel calculator that you can download here.
-It allows you to easily track your association's membership retention from year to year.
+You can download our free membership retention calculator, which allows you to easily track your association's membership retention from year to year.

 What Should My Membership Retention Rate Be?